A quick reference guide for generating SSH keys, configuring an ssh-agent

 - Username

-- Server hostname/IP
+- Server hostname or IP

 - Private key

-- Private Key Passphrase
+- Private key passphrase

-SSH Configuration
+SSH configuration

-Instead, the hostname, username, and related private key can be configured under:
+The hostname, username, and related private key can be configured under:

-See ssh_config documentation for more information.
+See the ssh_config documentation for more information.

 Host <Host>